E3SM-Project/polaris/docs/developers_guide/framework/model.md

 Model config values are replaced by the files (or options, see below) in the sequence they are given.
-This way, you can add the model config substitutions for  the test group first, and then override those with the replacements for the task or step.
+This way, you can add the model config substitutions common to related tasks first, and then override those with the replacements specific to the task or step.

 (dev-step-add-namelists-file)=